 There are three words which should spring to mind when considering the cause of an itchy horse; parasites, allergies and infections.
 Most ailments resulting in the desire to rub and scratch are due to problems caused by small, wriggling creatures, even smaller irritating organisms, or contact with substances to which the animal is allergic.

-Amongst the creatures are mites, lice, ringworm and midges.
-Mites most commonly affect only the lower limbs up to the knees and hocks in horses.
-Heel mites are microscopic and quite hard to diagnose under the microscope.
+Mites, lice, ringworm and midges.
+Mites are microscopic and quite hard to diagnose under the microscope.
 They occur commonly in heavily feathered horses/ponies.
 Horses with itchy legs normally stamp their feet, scratch their legs with the opposite limb, or bite at their legs.
 Scratching and biting can cause secondary bacterial infections which are often mistaken for mud fever.
-A horse which appears to have mud fever in dry weather is likely to have heel mites.
 Balding of the mane and tail including around the head and face could be caused by bird mite.
 Swallows and sparrows nesting in the stable can transmit these mites onto the horse causing itching that may be mistaken for sweet-itch.
 Neem oil can combat these issues.

 As with humans, skin allergies in horses are hugely varied.
 A common scenario might be finding your horse covered in small bumps but seemingly unbothered by them.
 No action is taken and, in a few hours, the bumps subside and are soon forgotten – although possibly a new bottle of shampoo is thrown away!
 It’s not always so simple.
 In some horses, allergic reactions are a chronic, frustrating and potentially debilitating part of life.
 They occur when, for reasons that are not fully understood, a horse’s immune system becomes hypersensitized to substances called allergens, which ordinarily do no harm.
 When this happens, the immune reaction runs out of control.
 An overabundance of antibodies is produced, which, in turn, stimulate the release of a flood of prostaglandins, histamines and other substances.
 An allergic reaction in the skin, called atopic dermatitis, usually causes itching (pruritus) and/or re-current hives (urticaria).
 Other possible signs include patchy hair loss, bumps and crusting.

-Pro-Equine’s range of topical products uses a range of high quality ingredients.
+Pro-Equine’s skin and coat range of topical products uses a range of natural plant based ingredients.
 Aloe vera has long since been recognized to help in the healing process of wound care and to soothe irritated skin.
 Researchers have identified a glycoprotein in it that promotes cell growth.
 When combined with aloe’s gel-like binding quality, an environment conducive to growth and healing is created.
 The effect is significant acceleration of wound healing and scar reduction.
 Applied to problem skin areas Aloe vera can help with inflammation and cool itchy distressed skin tissue.
 Aloe should always be at hand to soothe sunburn mostly found on delicate pink skin of a horse’s nostrils and ears.
 Application of Pro-Equine’s Lavender Sunblock can prevent sunburn occurring.

 Arnica is derived from a yellow mountain daisy that grows in Europe also known as leopard’s bane.
 Arnica has traditionally been used to treat bruising.
 It reputedly increases circulation by stimulating white blood cell activity, thereby decreasing the amount of healing time and reducing inflammation.
 Aloe and Arnica gel can be used for muscle and tendon trauma and should be applied after an event to promote speedy recovery of damaged capillaries and haematoma dispersion.
 Often it is difficult to see a bruise on a horse’s body due to the horse’s coat.
 More frequently, you can detect a bruise by heat radiating from the area and a reaction when you touch it.
 Bruises found in the hoof sole are easier to notice due to lameness, heat and colouring.